facebook app symbol twitter linkedin

 Only three tribes have secured approved management plans since the law was enacted: the Coquille Indian Tribe, the Cow Creek Band of Umpqua Tribe of Indians and the Confederated Tribes of Coos, Lower Umpqua and Siuslaw Indians.

 The Coquille tribe became the first to secure an approved management plan in 2020, four years after Congress created the authority.
-Interior at the time described the demonstration project as an unused tool for advancing tribal sovereignty and self-determination.
+Tribal forestry advocates have argued that the delayed rollout compressed much of the program's original 10-year authorization period before tribes could fully utilize it.

 At a congressional hearing last year, tribal leaders argued that Interior has limited participation by interpreting eligible trust assets narrowly, effectively limiting the program to forestry resources and surface leases.
 Witnesses also cited lengthy implementation timelines and a lack of funding for tribes assuming responsibilities previously handled by federal agencies.